Shazthestorylover/INFO3180---Project-1/README.md

-# INFO3180 Lab 4 Starter Code
+# INFO3180 Project #01
-This is the starter code for Lab 4 which requires you to build a Flask app that does simple file uploads and has basic authentication.
+This project is a basic flask app that accepts and displays profile information.

 Remember to always create a virtual environment and install the packages in your requirements file